 751 21 Uppsala

-Being a postdoc researcher with dual material-electrochemistry expertise and chemical engineering background, I am passionate about linking fundamental chemistry with practical applications in energy storage.
+Having dual material-electrochemistry expertise and a chemical engineering background, I am passionate about linking fundamental chemistry with practical applications in energy storage.

-Keywords: batteries energy storage electrochemistry gas analysis interphases materials characterizations
+Keywords: batteries energy storage electrochemistry gas analysis interphases aqueous interfaces materials characterizations

-I obtained my PhD degree in Chemical and Biological Engineering from The Hong Kong University of Science and Technology (CN) and the Collège de France (FR, co-supervision) in 2018.
+I obtained my PhD degree in Chemical and Biomolecular Engineering from The Hong Kong University of Science and Technology (CN) and the Collège de France (FR, co-supervision) in 2018.
 My doctoral dissertation was on the synthesis and mechanistic understanding of oxyfluorides as high-energy cathodes for Li-/Na-ion batteries.
 After graduation, I worked as a postdoctoral researcher at the Paul Scherrer Institute (CH) for three years, specializing in operando gas analysis for various battery chemistries.
-I joined the Department of Chemistry - Ångström Laboratory, Uppsala University (SE) as of 2021 for a second postdoc, developing new battery testing methodologies.
+I joined the Department of Chemistry - Ångström Laboratory, Uppsala University (SE) as of 2021 for a second postdoc training to develop new battery testing methodologies.
 I have received the Swedish Research Council (VR) starting grant 2023-2026.

 I was/am associated with the following teaching activities: